normnXT/note-keeper/README.md

 });
 ```

-While they are logged in, the user's session containing their ObjectID can be deserialized (which occurs on subsequent API requests) to then be able to access their information in the Mongo database through `req.user`:
+While they are logged in, the user's session containing their ObjectID can be deserialized to access their profile information in the Mongo database through `req.user`:

 ```javascript
 passport.deserializeUser((id, done) => {